-Over the last couple of decades a number of models have been developed to represent urban land-surface-atmosphere interactions, such as the Building Effect Parameteriztion (BEP, Martilli et al., 2002), Slab urban energy balance model (Fortuniak, 2003), Multilayer urban canopy model (Kondo et al., 2005), Community Land Model - urban (CLM-urban, Oleson et al., 2008), and the Seoul National University urban canopy model (Ryu et al., 2011).
-Typically these models are designed to represent the energy balance of the various facets that make up an idealized urban canopy.
-Often this idealized urban canopy is treated as a symmetric street canyon geometry with varying degrees of complexity, ranging from a bulk canyon (e.g., Best, 2005), separate roof, walls and road, with single (e.g., Masson, 2000) or multiple (e.g., Krayenhoff and Voogt, 2007) energy balances, and even intersections separate from street canyons (e.g., Kawai et al., 2009).
-Whilst this may be a good representation of the central downtown areas of major cities, this design alone (i.e., without a representation of vegetation) does not capture the influence of vegetation present in many street canyons and abundant in the suburbs of many cities.
+Over the last couple of decades, a number of models have been developed to represent urban land surfaceatmosphere interactions, such as the Building Effect Parameterization (BEP; Martilli et al. 2002), slab urban energy balance model (Fortuniak 2003), multilayer urban canopy model (Kondo et al. 2005), Community Land Model-Urban (CLM-Urban; Oleson et al. 2008), and the Seoul National University urban canopy model (Ryu et al. 2011).
+Typically, these models are designed to represent the energy balance of the various facets that make up an idealized urban canopy.
+Often this idealized urban canopy is treated as a symmetric street canyon geometry with varying degrees of complexity, ranging from a bulk canyon (e.g., Best 2005), separate roof, walls, and road, with single (e.g., Masson 2000) or multiple (e.g., Krayenhoff and Voogt 2007) energy balances, and even intersections separate from street canyons (e.g., Kawai et al. 2009).
+While this may be a good representation of the central downtown areas of major cities, this design alone (i.e., without a representation of vegetation) does not capture the influence of vegetation present in many street canyons and abundant in the suburbs of many cities.

-The implications are that vegetation also needs to be modelled for urban areas.
-Indeed, the first international urban model comparison experiment (PILPS-Urban) concluded that for the two urban sites considered in the study (Vancouver and Melbourne), models that included a representation of vegetation performed much better in simulating the sensible (Q_H) and latent heat (Q_E) densities than models that neglected it (Grimmond et al., 2010, 2011, Best and Grimmond, 2013, 2015a).
-PILPS-Urban also concluded that the way in which the vegetation was modelled, i.e., as a separate independent surface (e.g., Dupont and Mestayer, 2006) or integrated within the urban street canyon (e.g., Lee and Park, 2008) was not as important.
-However, the main focus of PILPS-Urban results was a suburban site, so it is not clear how robust these conclusions are for other sites with varying fractions of vegetation within the footprint of the observations.
+Vegetation also needs to be modeled for urban areas.
+Indeed, the first international urban model comparison experiment [Project for Intercomparison of Land-Surface Parameterization Schemes (PILPS-Urban)] concluded that for the two urban sites considered in the study (Vancouver and Melbourne), models that included a representation of vegetation performed much better in simulating the sensible $Q_H$ and latent heat $Q_E$ densities than models that neglected it (Grimmond et al. 2010, 2011; Best and Grimmond 2013, 2015).
+PILPS-Urban also concluded that the way in which the vegetation was modeled, that is, as a separate independent surface (e.g., Dupont and Mestayer 2006) or integrated within the urban street canyon (e.g., Lee and Park 2008), was not as important.
+However, the main focus of PILPS-Urban results was a suburban site (Melbourne, Australia), so it is not clear how robust these conclusions are for other sites with varying fractions of vegetation within the footprint of the observations.